UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/fm_spect.rst

 The units of the spectrum, FM matrix, and klipped data are all in raw data units in this example.
-Calibration of instrument and atmospheric transmmission and stellar spectrum can be done via the input PSF model and optionally applying the scaling factor to invert_spect_fmodel
+Calibration of instrument and atmospheric transmmission and stellar spectrum can be done via the input PSF model and optionally applying the scaling factor to invert_spect_fmodel.
+It can also be done after extracting the spectrum.

 Simulating + recovering a simulated source
 ------------------------------------------